ghosthookcc/snakeGame-JS/README.md

 TODO:
   -- remove vertical movement
   -- add colider to snake, lose con
-  -- quick movement makes snake not apple some times (can be realted to vertical movement)
+  -- quick movement makes snake not eat apple some times (can be realted to vertical movement)